Simon-Linke/IPF-Sonification-PD/README.md

 This repository provides three different Pure Data scripts showing the IPF's Model-Based Sonification (MBS) capability.

 The **first script** *"1_Study.pd"* was used in a user study.
 Here a keyboard can play different tones or melodies while the modulation wheel (*CC1*) controls the input strength $\alpha$.
 The sound is produced by five wavetable oscillators (wavetable can be changed in the script by clicking on its name).
-The Volumen of these Pszilators is modulated by the system state $g_i$, while the derivative of $g$ introduces a phase shift.
+The volume of these oscillators is modulated by the system state $g_i$, while the derivative of $g$ introduces a phase shift.

 The **second script** *"2_excitation_beta.pd"* shows how different material parameters $\beta$ influence the dynamic bahviour of the IPF.
 Again a Keyboard is used for input, but now the pitch is fixed.
 Instead, different keys (in the range of midi note number 48 to 72) are assigned to different $\beta$, where beta increases (0-0.5) with note number.
 The velocity is assigned to the input strength $\alpha$ (0.25-0.602) to explore the different dynamical behavior.
 The sound is produced in the same manner as in the first script, but here, the derivative introduces a frequency modulation rather than a phase shift.